Viola philippii Leybold

 This species is native to Chile.

 Viola philippii is a small perennial plant that forms rosettes of semi-succulent, beautifully textured leaves with reddish crenate margins.
 The rosettes grow up to 2 inches (5 cm) tall.
 Leaves are gray-green to purplish-brown with hairy edges.
-They change color to blend in with their backgrounds.
-Flowers are with five petals, white tinged with pink, and appear from spring to early summer.
+They change the color to blend in with their backgrounds.
+Flowers are white, tinged with pink, have five petals, and appear from spring to early summer.

 The specific epithet "philippii" probably honors Federico Philippi (1838-1910), a zoologist and botanist active in Chile.
 He was the youngest son of the famed paleontologist and zoologist Rodolfo Amando Philippi.

 How to Grow and Care for Viola philippii

 Rosulate Violas have a reputation for being difficult to keep alive.
 Therefore, cold conditions, soil containing adequate nutrients, and as much light as possible are essential.

 Soil: They grow in relatively bare loose soils, often volcanic in origin.